Reports and Double

 The school year is divided into four periods.

-Students in grades 1 through 4 and vwo 5 receive a report card twice a year.
-This report is a record, represented in grades and ratings, of the student's performance throughout the year.
-Thus, all grades and ratings achieved continue to count in the report grade.
+Students from 1 to 4 and vwo 5 receive a report twice a year.
+This report is a report, presented in figures and ratings, of the student's performance throughout the year.
+All the figures and ratings obtained thus continue to be included in the report figure.
 It is therefore important for the student to continue to perform well throughout the year.

-The teachers inform the students at the beginning of the school year exactly how the report grades for their subject are established and what the weighting is for each component.
-Via Magister, parents and students always have access to the weighting and establishment of report grades.
+The teachers inform the pupils at the beginning of the school year how the report figures for their course are produced and what the weighting is per component.
+Through Magister, parents and pupils always have access to the weighting and production of report figures.

-The first report midway through the school year will show the moving weighted average, rounded to one decimal place.
+The first report halfway through the school year shows the moving weighted average, rounded to one decimal place.

-The final report, which is the basis for the promotion decision, will show the moving weighted average, rounded to a whole number.
-In determining this weighted average, the number obtained will be rounded down if the first decimal point is a 4 or less.
-The number is rounded up if the first decimal point is a 5 or higher.
-For example, 5.47 is rounded up to 5.
+The final report, which forms the basis for the promotion decision, shows the moving weighted average, rounded to an integer.
+When determining this weighted average, the obtained number shall be rounded down if the first number behind the decimal place is 4 or less.
+The number is rounded upwards when the first number behind the comma is a 5 or higher.
+Examples include: 5.47 is rounded to 5.

-The students of havo 5 and vwo 6 receive twice a grade summary with the results obtained up to that point.
-Thus, they do not receive a report card, but an overview of marks obtained in the examination file.
+The pupils of Havo 5 and Vwo 6 receive two figures showing the results achieved so far.
+They do not therefore receive a report, but an overview of the results obtained in the examination dossier.

-The basic principle is that a student will not repeat the same grade twice, in the same or a different department.
-It is not permitted to double a grade if the previous grade has also already been doubled.
+The starting point is that a student does not double the same year, in the same or in another department.
+It is not allowed to double a year if the previous year is also doubled.